Lumija plantation and other plantations

 The American-owned Lumija plantation, on the Tulija River in the department of Palenque, was reported to be one of the most fertile spots in Mexico.
 It was being developed in 1900 and it was expected that within the year about 250 acres in coffee trees, 200 acres in rubber plants, and 5,000 new lemon trees and 10,000 new orange trees would be set out.
 The plantation also cultivated ginger, vanilla, pineapples and other tropical fruitsMonthly Bulletin of the American Republics, Vol. IX, Num.
 1, 1900.

 On 12 April 1915, C. G. Rieb, the plantation's manager, called on the American consul in Frontera, Tabasco, and reported that he had been fined $500 in Mexican currency for issuing small denomination “due bills” in order to supply his laborers with change (which was unobtainable in that remote area), and that he would be imprisoned on the following day at 4 p.m., unless the fine was paid.
 Apparently the workers were perfectly willing to receive the notes as they enabled them to deal with the plantation store where they could buy cheaper supplies than from the stores in the adjoining villages.
-The notes were regularly redeemed every week, if they are not used by the labourers.
+The notes were regularly redeemed every week, if they were not used by the labourers.
 In order to persuade the authorities they had appointed a committee to call on the Inspector of Plantations at Salto de Agua, Chiapas, about three miles from the plantation, to request him to allow the manager to continue the issue but the Inspector had refused to grant their request.

 The Frontera consul, A. J. Lepinasse, added that “due bills” were issued by all the leading plantations in Chiapas.
 Unless they were permitted to do so they would be compelled to close down, which would be a severe blow and great loss to the American plantations in ChiapasSD papers, 812.515/39.